Family Independence Temporary Assistance Program (FITAP) is Louisiana’s version of TANF, commonly known as “welfare”.

 Louisiana’s Strategies to Empower People Program (STEP) provides a range of services, including vocational training and GED preparation.

 The second form of cash assistance in Louisiana is the Kinship Care Subsidy Program for eligible children who live with qualified relatives other than parents.
-Eligible families may receive a monthly flat grant of $222 per child.
+Eligible families may receive a monthly cash assistance of $222 for each qualifying child.

 Application for FITAP and other Louisiana public benefits can be made online via LA CAFÉ.
 If you do not already have a CAFÉ account, please create one.